Music of Afghanistan: History of pop

-Hip hop and rap
+Hip-hop and rap

-Afghan hip hop is a type of music popular among Afghanistan's youth and immigrant community.
+Afghan hip-hop is a type of music popular among Afghanistan's youth and immigrant community.
 It inherits much of the style of traditional hip hop, but puts added emphasis on rare cultural sounds.
 Afghan hip hop is mostly sung in Dari (Persian), Pashto, and English.
 One popular hip hop artist is DJ Besho (Bezhan Zafarmal), a resident of Kabul.
 Another is 'Awesome Qasim', who is known in Canada and raps in Persian, Pashto, and English.
 Qasim's most recent album came out in February 2013 in Canada.
 Kabul musician Soosan Firooz has been described as Afghanistan's first female rapper.
 Sonita Alizadeh is another female Afghan rapper, who has gained notoriety for writing music protesting forced marriages.
-The country's rapping scene has become increasingly prelavent in recent years.
+The country's rapping scene has become increasingly prevalent in recent years.
 In 2017, Sayed Jamal Mubarez became the first rapper to win the annual Afghan Star musical competition.
+In 2022, an Afghan rap song by Jawad13 and MiSAQ were commissioned by and available on Facebook Sound library.